hatchet/hatchet/docs/query_lang.rst

 AndQuery
 ~~~~~~~~

 The :code:`AndQuery` class can be used to perform two or more subqueries and compute the intersection of all the returned lists of matched nodes.
-To create an :code:`AndQuery`, simply create your subqueries (which can be high-level, low-level, or compound), and pass them to the :code:`AndQuery` constructor.
+To create an :code:`AndQuery`, simply create your subqueries (which can be of any type), and pass them to the :code:`AndQuery` constructor.
 The following code can be used as a template for creating an :code:`AndQuery`.

 .. code-block:: python